Aswinroyal/end-_sem_project/README.md

 ## Points for Improvement
 - More structured coding (The code is readable but a more structured code is essential to avoid spaghetti code).
 - Hardcoded values- Currently the code is resolution depended because of hardcoded values, instead we could have used variables for custom scaling depending upon device's resolution.
 - We should have implemented a full Monte Carlo Tree Search (MCTS) for a much smarter ai and to save compute.
-As currently the ai is a little biased and cheating.
 - Better Random function- We used Rand() function with modulus to get desired random values between two numbers but this method is ever so slightly biased.
 Anyways the function generates a large range of random values therefore the effect of this bias is negligible.
 - Use of function to draw buttons- Right now the buttons system is fully functional but using a function would have reduced  lines of code.